|| Posts by

 Modular synths – new tools or just an overhyped trend?

-Modular analog synths are far from being a new concept; the first modulars came technically from the ’50s, practically from the ’60s (a’la Buchla, Modular Moog).
-Doepfer has been building them for decades… even the miniaturized Eurorack standard has been around for over two decades by now!
-The modular synth-building concept itself isn’t very unique either; actually teenagers have been using “modular synthesis“:p in a software form without knowing it: just think about the good old Reason, Reaktor, or their adult versions like Pure Data, Nord Modular, etc. from the 90s… these days they’re available for free or cheap (although the Nord G2 is still $2G for other good reasons).
-All of these systems allow a completely modular approach to synthesis in the digital domain.
-Or, you can take the other end of the spectrum with the Kyma Systems or the EigenMatrix for pretty insane flexibility – for those with lots of time and patience.
-Either way, modularity is a cool but old concept.
+Modular analog synths are far from being a new concept; the first modulars originated technically in the ’50s, and become available to a somewhat wider audience from the ’60s on (a’la Buchla, Modular Moog).
+Doepfer has been building euroracks for decades… this miniaturized standard has been around since the mid-nineties!
+The modular synth-building concept itself isn’t very unique either; actually teenagers have been using “modular synthesis:p” in a software form without knowing it: just think about the good old Reason, or its grown-up versions like Reaktor, Nord Modular, VCV rack, etc. These days they’re available for free or cheap (although the Nord G2 is still $2G for other good reasons).
+These systems allow a completely modular approach to synthesis in the digital domain.
+Or, you can take the other end of the spectrum with CSound, Pure Data, the Kyma Systems, or the EigenMatrix for pretty insane flexibility – for those with lots of time and patience.
+Either way, modularity is a neat but old concept.
 So then what’s my issue with the modular snobbism of today and why had I decided to get out of the modular game just in time before it exploded a few years ago?

 From the '90s Pure Data, Nord Modular, Reason, through the early 2000's Reaktor, Absynth, etc., manufacturers have offered a varying degree of modularity - sometimes even for free.
 However, the more programming the creative approach involves, the less performance-oriented the music gets.
 One of the few great outliers are the EagenMatrix / Continuum combo; crafting patches with them does involve a bit of math, but it's all done in the name of musical expressiveness.